-Multiple-entry tourist visas may be issued only in accordance with bilateral agreements of the Russian Federation with Austria, Greece, India, Hungary, Spain, Japan and the USA.
+Multiple-entry tourist visas may be issued only in accordance with bilateral agreements of the Russian Federation with Austria, Estonia, Greece, India, Japan, Hungary, Spain and the USA.

 Where to apply for a tourist visa

-There are two places in the Netherlands where you may apply for a Russian tourist visa:
+There are three places in the Netherlands where you may apply for a Russian business visa:

 - to apply for a visa - only prior to an appointment on Monday, Tuesday, Thursday and Friday from 10.00 till 11.00, the applicant must be present in person;

 - to pick up a passport - without an appointment on Monday, Tuesday, Thursday and Friday from 11.00 till 12.00, the applicant must be present in person with the payment receipt;